bertrand-lab/cobia/README.md

 ### Cofragmention Prediction

 We use a relatively simple approach, essentially counting the number of isobaric (+/- precursor selection window / 2) and co-eluting peptides from the *potential*  proteome (ie. the fasta file).
 One key parameter is the ion peak width.
 In the paper, we've estimated the ion peak width with a simple linear model derived from Hsieh *et al* (2013) mean ion peak width as a function of gradient and column length (`peak width ~ 0.01978 - 0.0005563*(Column Length) + 0.0065488*(Gradient Length).
+The parameter input file structure is similar to the LC prediction for BioLCCC input file, see `example-data-files/` for the structure.

 #### Global Cofragmentation Prediction